minneapolisdan/ndsu-ag/pages/home.md

 ### 2. College of Agriculture, Food Systems, and Natural Resources (CAFSNR)

 All of the content for CAFSNR (including general info, all academic programs/units, schools, colleges, etc) will be moved into the new site.
-This content currently resides here is quite broad and deep:
+This content currently resides here and is quite broad and deep:

 https://www.ag.ndsu.edu/academics